udacity/create-your-own-adventure/english/selfie/selfie.md

 This sudden revelation has now complicated the matter.

-You hate marshmallows but can you really hate yourself?
+You hate marshmallows but can you really hate himself?

 The next logical step then is to: